ihrke/2018_tdcs_blinding/paper.md

 ## Analysis method

 We used Bayesian estimation of ordinal probit regression models [@buerkner_vuorre_2018] designed specifically for analysing ordinal data [@liddell2018analyzing].
 We report our results in terms of posterior mean parameters along with the 95% highest-density interval (HDI) calculated from the posterior distribution.
+This measure quantifies the interval in which the true parameter is located with 95% probability given the applied model.
+We conclude that a parameter is different from zero if the 95% interval excludes zero.
 For more details, see Supplemental Analysis.

 # Results and Discussion